Custom Data Sources Overview

 File Location

-Place your custom data source classes in one of these locations:
+Place your custom data source classes where they can be loaded:

-• Theme folder: Your active theme’s functions.php or a separate file included from functions.php
+• Theme: Your active theme’s functions.php or a file included from it

 Data Structure